cidetec-energy-storage/cideMOD/docs/source/model/p2d.rst

             \end{gathered}

     * Irreversible polarization heat source
         This represents the irreversible heating due to the polarization heat generated by the exchange current at the electrolyte-electrode interface.
-It is calculated in :func:`reaction_irreversible_heat <cideMOD.models.thermal.equations.reaction_irreversible_heat>` function
+It is calculated in the :func:`reaction_irreversible_heat <cideMOD.models.thermal.equations.reaction_irreversible_heat>`
+        function.

         .. math::